janwolzenburg/divera247-dashboard-raspberry-pi/README.md

 Needs Raspian distribution with default pi user priviliges (all).
-Execute script on a raspberri-pi with sudo /PATH/installDivera.sh. enter the dashboard ID and autologin key from a monitor user.
+Execute script on a raspberri-pi with sudo /PATH/installDivera.sh.
+Enter the dashboard ID and autologin key from a monitor user.
 Check URL and reboot raspberry-pi